-Karen Edson, President
+Karen Edson, Chair

-Phyllis Currie, Vice President
+Phyllis Currie, Vice Chair and Treasurer

 Phyllis Currie is on the board of the Midcontinent Independent System Operator, the regional transmission organization for a number of Midwest and southern states.
 She also serves on the Electricity Advisory Committee for the US Department of Energy, and consults on strategic issues for public power and water agencies.
 Phyllis spent 14 years as general manager of the Pasadena Water and Power Department, retiring in 2015.
 During her career in the City of Los Angeles, she held positions which included chief financial officer of Los Angeles Department of Water and Power, assistant city administrative officer and director of the city’s rent control program.
 She has been board chair of the American Public Power Association, president of the California Municipal Utilities Association and president of the Southern California Public Power Association.